-After 13 months of rigorous training, mastering spacewalking, spacecraft systems, robotics, flight engineering and sea survival, Katherine Bennell-Pegg now holds the distinction of being Australia’s first astronaut.
+After 13 months of rigorous training, mastering spacewalking, spacecraft systems, robotics, flight engineering and sea survival, Katherine Bennell-Pegg now holds the distinction of being the first person to qualify as an astronaut under the Australian flag.

 Katherine's journey to realising this historic achievement traces back to a childhood fascination with the clear, starry skies of Sydney’s Northern Beaches, where she grew up.
 Learning that the glittering stars were just the beginning of the cosmos sparked her curiosity in the scale of the universe.